 - Bioinformatics.
-The solicitation seeks applications to expand existing infrastructure/resources for analysis of biomedical data, including genomic and proteomic information and the study of biological systems most relevant to cancer.
-Projects may include improving algorithms, databases, and modeling of biological phenomena; purchase of equipment, and software; and support for the expansion of cross-disciplinary research teams.
+The solicitation seeks applications to expand existing infrastructure/resources for analysis of biomedical data, including genomic and proteomic information and the study of biological systems most relevant to tobacco- related diseases.
+Projects may include improving algorithms, databases, and modeling of biological phenomena; purchase of equipment and software; and support for the expansion of cross-disciplinary research teams.
 The expectation is that projects will include sustainable ongoing mechanisms to improve sharing of infrastructure/resources with external researchers and research institutes in Florida.
 Projects should describe measurable targets and timeframes for expanding access as well as describe a process to evaluate improved outcomes related to this infrastructure.
-Projects may include but are not limited to expanding the ability to analyze very large data sets; the identification of tissue-specific biomarkers brought on by cancer; or improvements in ways of automating clinical imaging. - Medical imaging.
-The solicitation seeks to expand existing infrastructure that improves the quality, speed, and accuracy of medical imaging or develops processes that measure the effectiveness of imaging technologies.
-Projects may include but are not limited to improvements in screening for lung and breast cancer or research examining the correlation between the expanded use of imaging technologies and health outcomes.
+Projects may include but are not limited to expanding the ability to analyze very large data sets with an emphasis on cardiovascular and/or pulmonary diseases; the identification of biomarkers that are brought on by unfavorable metabolic conditions and diseases, including obesity, diabetes, and hyperlipidemia that are associated with tobacco-related diseases; improvements in automating clinical imaging such as echocardiography. - Medical imaging.
+The solicitation seeks to expand existing infrastructure that improves the quality, speed, and accuracy of medical imaging; creating systems and processes that measure the effectiveness of imaging technologies and their application in clinical practice.
+Projects may include but are not limited to the study of non-invasive measures of blood flow to improve treatment of cardiovascular disease; improvements in screening for lung disease; and research examining the correlation between the expanded use of imaging technologies and health outcomes.
 Projects may include improvements to software and equipment.
 The expectation is that projects will include sustainable ongoing mechanisms to improve sharing of infrastructure/resources with external researchers and research institutes in Florida.
 Projects should describe measurable targets and timeframes for expanding access as well as describe a process to evaluate improved outcomes related to this infrastructure. - Genomics.
 The solicitation seeks to expand existing infrastructure in the areas of functional genomics, genomic biomarkers, epigenetics, next-generation sequencing, miRNA and non-coding RNA, qPCR, proteomics and proteome analysis including chromatography or mass spectroscopy.
 Funds are intended to be used to upgrade software and equipment that will make organizations competitive for additional funding and serve as a national resource.
 The expectation is that projects will include sustainable ongoing mechanisms to improve sharing of infrastructure/resources with external researchers and research institutes in Florida.
 Projects should describe measurable targets and timeframes for expanding access as well as describe a process to evaluate improved outcomes related to this infrastructure. - Health disparities.
-In Florida there are significant differences in the morbidity and mortality of cancer depending on location, race, ethnicity, and other social determinants of health.
-Projects may include but are not limited to expanding access to core resources for researchers at minority-serving organizations; development of clinical guidelines and education programs to improve the quality and consistency of screening and clinical care; or the development of coordinating centers for research on diseases with significant health disparities.
+In Florida there are significant differences in the morbidity and mortality of cancer, cardiovascular disease, stroke, and lung disease depending on location, race, ethnicity, and other social determinants of health.
+Projects may include but are not limited to expanding access to core resources for researchers at minority- serving organizations; development of clinical guidelines and education programs to improve the quality and consistency of screening and clinical care; or the development of coordinating centers for research on diseases with significant health disparities.
 The expectation is that projects will include sustainable ongoing mechanisms to improve sharing of infrastructure/resources with external researchers and research institutes in Florida.
 Projects should describe measurable targets and timeframes for expanding access as well as describe a process to evaluate improved outcomes related to this infrastructure.